Global warming

 The impacts of global warming are being taken seriously in most parts of the world.
 For this reason there are many organisations internationally and in New Zealand who are working to reduce it.

-• Do a search for 'global warming' like we did earlier.
+Enter the keywords 'global warming' like we did earlier.

-• Find the link Climate Change and Global Warming.
+Find the link to Climate Change.

-The Ministry for the Environment - Manatū Mō Te Taiao
+Ministry for the Environment | Manatū Mō Te Taiao

 The Ministry for the Environment has a large section of its website dedicated to sharing information about global warming and climate change.